yixuanhuang04/yixuanhuang04.github.io/_pages/about.md

 - Designed and built a simple electronic keyboard with 21 keys, each generating a corresponding tone from *C3* to *B5* in the Scientific Pitch Notation when pressed.
 - Designed and implemented a digital oscillator circuit for tone synthesis, which allows pitch adjustment of each corresponding key via a tuning knob.
 - Played multiple musical pieces using the electronic keyboard.

-**Multi-Functional Quiz Buzzer System**

-- Designed and implemented an 8-channel quiz buzzer system with a countdown timer, using digital circuits, including logic gates and flip-flops.
-- Used state machine planning to make decisions and prioritize.
-- Used this buzzer system in a classroom quiz competition and it worked well.

-**Electronic Password Lock System**

-- Designed and implemented an electronic password lock system using FPGA for secure access control.
-- Used multi-state federation management.
-- Can reset the password and unlock the door with the password.
-This project can be applied to smart door locks, etc.

 ## Skills